-Share-based compensation benefits recognised during the financial year 2022 AUD 2021 AUD Options issued to directors and employees (see ESOP note below) 4,725,658 1,362,735
+2022 AUD 2021 AUD Share-based compensation benefits recognised during the financial year Options issued to directors and employees (see employee share options note below) 4,725,658 1,362,735

-Employee share options plan (ESOP)
+Employee share options

-The Beroni Group Limited's ESOP was approved on 1 July 2021.
-The ESOP provides flexibility to the Board to grant options to Directors and Employees.
+Beroni Group Limited has established a Remuneration Plan for its directors and employees.
+The Remuneration Plan provides flexibility to the Board to grant share options to directors and employees.
 The definition of employee under the Plan Rules includes any full time or permanent part time employee or officer or director of the Company or any related body corporate of the Company.

-The executive and non-executive directors received a proportion of their remuneration in the form of options for shares issued by the Company.
-In 2021, they were granted the following number of options:
+The executive and non-executive directors received a proportion of their remuneration in the form of shares or options for shares issued by the Company.
+In July 2021, they were granted the following number of options: .

 Name Number of options

 Jacky Boqing Zhang 6,000,000

 Peter Yap Ting Wong 3,000,000

 Hai Huang 1,500,000

 Libing Guo 950,000

 Dr Zhinan Yin 600,000

-Dr Richard Buchta 600,000 Nicholas Ong 600,000
+Dr Richard Buchta 600,000

+Nicholas Ong 600,000